narg95/cmst/README.md

 # Install

 Clone the repository.
 By default it expects the main file `main.cc`.

+Install the cpptools `code --install-extension ms-vscode.cpptools `.

 # Tasks